 - communicable disease

-Effective May 2018 (under Kansas Administrative Regulation 28-1-6), students and staff with a case of influenza are required to be isolated for seven days following onset of illness.
+Under Kansas Administrative Regulation 28-1-6, students and staff with a case of influenza are required to be isolated for five days following onset of illness or until fever free for 24 hours without the aid of fever reducing medications, whichever is longer, except when seeking medical care.
 According to the Centers for Disease Control and Prevention, most healthy adults with influenza are infectious beginning one day before symptoms develop and up to seven days after becoming sick; children and those with immunocompromising conditions may be infectious even longer.
 Students and staff diagnosed with influenza who received this year’s influenza vaccine and/or who receive antiviral treatment are not exempt from isolation requirements.

 If a student becomes ill during school, the parent/guardian of the student must be contacted before a student is allowed to leave the building.
 It is important to provide your student's school with updated contact numbers so parents/guardians may be reached concerning illness, as well as emergencies.